ZEISS/typhoon/README.md

 An event bridge for applications and services build on an event mesh with a team-oriented self-service control plane.

+## Design

+Every software system has design goals.
+Properties that it should provide io its users to create value.
+Typhoon has the following design goals:

+* **Team-based self-service control plane**.
+Teams control their own event sources, triggers, and targets.
+They also control their users their permissions.
+* **Event mesh**.
+The system is capable to route events from producers to consumers in hybrid cloud environemts.
+* **Streaming**.
+The system is capable to stream events from producers to consumers.
+That means it is capable of replaying events not only queueing them.
+* **Event bridging**.
+The system is capable to bridge events from different sources to different targets, also transforming them.
+Furthermore, this should use a declarative approach.
+* **Scalability**.
+The system is capable to scale horizontally and vertically.
+* **Resilience**.
+The system is capable to recover from failures.
+* **Security**.
+The system is capable to secure the communication between producers and consumers.
+* **Open standards**.
+The system is based on open standards like [NATS.io](https://nats.io/) and [Knative Eventing](https://knative.dev/docs/eventing/).

 ## Overview

 Typhoon is built on top of [NATS.io](https://nats.io/) and [Knative Eventing](https://knative.dev/docs/eventing/).
 It provides a control plane for managing event sources, triggers, and targets.
 It also provides an API for managing the control plane.